SAP-samples/fsm-extension-sample/README.md

 ```

 # License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](./LICENSE) file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](./LICENSE) file.